-STUDENT(S) NAME: ID:
+STUDENT(S) NAME: ID: -------------------- -- ----- --

-SCHOOL:
+SCHOOL:\\\\\

-Activity: Give a brief outline of what you
+Activity: Give a brief outline of what you are planning to do.

 Are there possible risks?
 Consider the following:

-on the approved list for schools.
-Check eyewash facilities, availability of runnin Thermal risks: Are you heating things? ( Biological risks: Are you working with m Sharps risks: Are you cutting things, and Electrical risks: Are you using mains (24 you use a battery instead?
-Only batter Radiation risks: Does your entry use pot Other hazards. nicro-organisms such as mould and bacteria? d is there a risk of injury from sharp objects?
-O volt) electricity?
+- Chemical risks: Are you using chemicals?
+If so, check with your teacher that any chemicals to be used are on the approved list for schools.
+Check the safety requirements for their use, such as eye protection and eyewash facilities, availability of running water, use of gloves, a well-ventilated area or fume cupboard. - Thermal risks: Are you heating things?
+Could you be burnt? - Biological risks: Are you working with micro-organisms such as mould and bacteria? - Sharps risks: Are you cutting things, and is there a risk of injury from sharp objects? - Electrical risks: Are you using mains (240 volt) electricity?
 How will you make sure that this is safe?
-Could ries can be used for Models & Inventions entries tentially harmful radiation such as UV or lasers? subjects in an investigation you must get them to sign a note
+Could you use a battery instead? \Only batteries can be used for Models & Inventions entries - · Radiation risks: Does your entry use potentially harmful radiation such as UV or lasers? - Other hazards.

+Also, if you are using other people as subjects in an investigation you must get them to sign a note consenting to be part of your experiment.

 Risks How I will control / manage the risk

 (Attach another sheet if needed.)

-Risk Assessment indicate es that this activity can be safely carried out
+Risk Assessment indicates that this activity can be safely carried out

-ent name(s)):

-$\square$ By ticking this box, I/we state that my y/our project adheres to the listed criteria for this Category.

-TEACHED'S NAME:

-SIGNATURE: \\\\\ DATE: \\\\\
+RISK ASSESSMENT COMPLETED BY (student name(s)): \\\\\

+SIGNATURE(S): \\\\\\